-- The work must have a title page, and a table of contents showing section headings and page numbers.
+- The work must have a title page, however, a table of contents showing section headings and page numbers is optional for assessed essays and compulsory for dissertations.
 Your Student ID number should appear as a header or a footer on each page but DO NOT include your name on the essay or cover sheet as all submitted work should be anonymised.

 - There must be a full bibliography, properly laid out, of books, articles and websites consulted and used.

 - You must submit all work via Tabula Coursework Management Portal.

 - Completed cover sheets must be copied and pasted to the front of the work prior to submission, with an accurate count of the number of words.
 Cover sheets can be downloaded here.

 - The word count should include quotations and footnotes, but can exclude bibliographical entries and appendices.
 Do not include in an appendix any material that is essential to your argument.

 - The Philosophy Department does not require a particular referencing system to be used as long as the style is consistent within the essay.
 However, if you are submitting an essay to a department outside of Philosophy please check with them which referencing method they require.
 The library's guide to using a range of referencing styles can be found here.

 - For MPhil students, when you save your essay, please ensure you include the name of the paper topic (i.e. Kant, Philosophy of Mind and Action) in the file name.